top of page

 2022

-Key to Home Partnership
+The Key to Home Partnership

 The Key to Home Partnership is developed with the City of Oklahoma City.
 The Homeless Alliance leads a collaborative pilot program to systematically ‘clear' encampments by offering the residents of the encampment immediate and permanent housing.